alefcarlos/dotnet-scrapper/README.md

 # dotnet-scrapper

-It scrappes reviews from `www.dealerrater.com` and evaluates reviews ranked by Username and sum of POSITIVE ratings.
+It scrappes reviews from `www.dealerrater.com` and evaluates them ranked by Username and sum of POSITIVE ratings.
 ## How to run

 ```